cwinters8/gomap/README.md

 # gomap

-Go package for interfacing with JMAP servers
+Go module for interfacing with JMAP servers

+## 🚧 under construction 🚧